Weight lifting isn’t just for body builders. Everyone needs to lift weights.

 YOU need to lift weights.

 Muscles that aren’t used will atrophy.
 This process begins in your 20’s (yikes).
 If neglected, your muscles will continue to shrink and you’ll become like ~ 30% of the population who’s over 70… unable to move a 10-lb bag of trash to the curb.

 A word of caution before you start out (and by the way, it’s never too late to start).
 Beware of what you’ll see at the gym – bad form and technique is everywhere.
 People are swinging and swaying, moaning and grunting, and bending in all the wrong places.
 Using bad form, the wrong breathing and lifting weights too heavy could leave you one bicep curl from a back injury and out of commission for a long time.

-Follow these tips and consult with a fitness trainer on form and technique to achieve maximum benefit and reduce likelihood of injury.
+Follow these tips and consult with a fitness trainer (like me!) on form and technique to achieve maximum benefit and reduce likelihood of injury.